+Not far from the Imperial city of Cusco, the working Camel farm called Awanacancha takes place.
 Native to Peru and South America are Llamas, Alpacas and Vicunas.
 These animals are part of the Camel family and you will see them all over Peru.
 Traditionally Llamas were used as work animals and still are today.
 Alpacas are known for their wool and there delicious tender meat.
-The lesser known of the group is the Vicuna, only bred for its wool and is known for its fineness and quality.
+The lesser-known of the group is the Vicuna, only bred for its wool and is known for its fineness and quality.
 Sold to the fashion industry all over the world, Vicuna has a hefty price tag.
-Not far from the Imperial city of Cusco is the working Camel farm called Awanacancha.

 You can meet these four cameloids, learn about the harvesting of the different wools and the natural dying techniques and have a chance to see native weavers from different areas showing their different weaving styles and dress.

 Awanacancha is a private project with 14 local native communities; the people of these communities have made weaving the principle activity of their villages and have done so for many centuries.
-The projects preserves the art of Andean weavings and help with the economic stability of the communities.
-The projects also demonstrates the skills of these Andean people and helps these local communities with social integration.
+The projects preserve the art of Andean weavings and help with the economic stability of the communities.
+The projects also demonstrate the skills of these Andean people and help local communities with social integration.

 While in Pisaq, spend some time at the local market held every day in the town square.
 Here you will find everything you will need to buy to remember Peru.
 See the colorful displays of textiles on offer throughout the market.
 While at the market try the tasty empanadas fresh from the ovens, there are meat, chicken and vegetable varieties to try.
 Also, try some of the tasty restaurants and cafes that are on the plaza featuring local and international food.